dtaliun/Multiple_testing_burden_HLA/README.md

 - `scripts/phenotype_simulations` - Python3 scripts to simulate binary and continuous phenotypes from VCF and covariate (optional) files.

+- `scripts/reads_extraction` - Python 3 script that extracts reads from short-read BAM/CRAM files that are either mapped to HLA‑relevant contigs or unmapped.
+It is used to reduce BAM/CRAM file size prior to HLA typing in order to speed up downstream computations, as recommended by major HLA typing tools.
+The implementation is inspired by similar routines from `SpecHLA` and `Kourami`.

 ## 2. Citation

 You are free to re-use data and code in this repository.
 If you do so, please cite: TBA.